-The Group Education Review is meant primarily for new inspectors who have fewer than 50 inspections or are a new inspector.
-The member is guided through an inspection of an actual home by senior, experienced home inspectors (Educational Mentor).
-We emphasize the ASHI standards in the inspection, and take the member through all systems in the house in one-on-one or very small groups.
+The Group Education Review is meant primarily for new inspectors who have fewer than 50 inspections or are new to the Home Inspection industry.
+Participants are guided through an inspection of an actual home by senior, experienced home inspectors (Educational Mentor).
+We emphasize the ASHI standards in the inspection, and take the group through all systems in the house one-on-one or in very small groups.
 There is plenty of opportunity for questions and answers.
 New inspectors find this to be an excellent learning tool.
-There is no time limit and interaction between participants IS encouraged.
+There is no time limit and interaction between participants is encouraged.

 - Educational Review – INDIVIDUAL

-The Individual Education Review is a transition from the group review to the IBR.
-It is recommended that candidates have 50-100 inspections completed.
-It allows a “practice” IBR in that candidates individually inspect the house the first hour, interact with other candidates the second hour, and review the house with an Educational Mentor, finishing in a classroom setting with a photo review and discussion.
+The Individual Education Review is a transition from the GROUP Review to the IBR.
+It is recommended that participant have 50-100 inspections completed.
+It allows a “practice” IBR where participants inspect a house on their own during the first hour, interact with other candidates the second hour, and review the house with an Educational Mentor, finishing in a classroom setting with a photo review and discussion.

 - *Peer Review/Inspector by Review® (IBR)

-The applicant must have passed ASHI exams prior to IBR registration.
-In the IBR the participant is given time to inspect a selected house as if he/she were working for a paying client.
+The participant must have passed ASHI exams prior to IBR registration.
+In the IBR, the participant is given time to inspect a selected house as if he/she were working for a paying client.
 Later, after preparing an inspection report, the participant presents the inspection findings to a peer review panel consisting of three members.
-The participant is expected to identify all the major deficiencies and to demonstrate a thorough technical knowledge and communication skills by passing a short multiple choice test, they are awarded the IBR designation and certificate.
+When a participant identifies all the major deficiencies and demonstrates technical knowledge and communication skills by passing a short multiple choice test, they are awarded the IBR designation and certificate.

-The next Peer Review takes place on the Friday prior to each GLC Conference.
+The Peer Review Program takes place on Friday prior to each GLC Conference.
 Josh is already busy looking for the “perfect” Peer Review house (which in this case means much less than perfect).
 He promises you’ll have fun and learn a lot!
 The fee is $25 with conference registration or $50 if not attending the conference.
 Just don’t delay, as space is limited.
 If you are interested in participating contact: